cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 > MetricExportInfo EnableMetricExport(ctx, clusterId).EnableMetricExportRequest(enableMetricExportRequest).Execute()

-Create a Metric Export configuration for a cluster
+Create or update the Metric Export configuration for a cluster

 ### Example